Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 tags: CSS
 keywords: "learn CSS, how to learn CSS, CSS syntax, CSS"
 ---
 So, what can CSS actually do?
-Learn about basic CSS properties in this tutorial including color, background-color, font-size and more...
+Learn about basic CSS properties in this tutorial including `color`, `background-color`, `font-size` and more...

-> This is the second post in my [Learn CSS series][css].
-You can view all of my CSS tutorials, __*in order*__, [here][css] - to help you along your coding journey.

 ## Getting started
 First of all, if you don't already know the syntax and structure of CSS, [check out my last article first][syntax], where I talk about that.
 If you  know the CSS syntax already, let's continue!